fultonj/ussuri/derive/data/README.md

 reserved memory as computed by Ansible (without Mistral).
-For now I'm faking the computation by setting the variables directly so I can make sure all the interfaces are working and then I'll cycle back to writing an Ansible module to do the actual derivation.
+For now I'm faking the computation by setting the variables directly so I can make sure all the interfaces are working (by this I mean 'openstack overcloud deploy' results in the the overcloud having the required paramters because the deployment plan was updated because the new Ansible roles did the right thing).
+Once I'm confident of those interfaces working, I'll cycle back to writing an Ansible module to do the actual derivation.

-With respect to get all the interfaces are working, a crucial step is that Ansible gets the deployment plan updated.
+With respect those interfaces are working, a crucial step is that Ansible gets the deployment plan updated.
 In other words if you run the following after the playbook has run:

 ```
 swift download overcloud plan-environment.yaml --output /tmp/plan-environment.yaml